How to Become a Professional Recovery Coach

 Certification is required in some states, but a degree is not required.

-Average Training Program Duration: 0-6 Months
+Typical Training Program Length: 0-6 Months

 Job Outlook